Research

 What I think is actually true is more specific and, in its specificity, more troubling.

 There is also what might be called a cognitive divergence loop.
-As AI research agents become better at synthesizing information, and as researchers and institutions increasingly delegate to them, the human capacity to do the underlying work — to hold competing hypotheses in mind simultaneously, to follow a citation thread for three hours on a hunch — may atrophy.
+As AI research agents become better at synthesizing information, and as researchers and institutions increasingly delegate to them, the human capacity for that underlying work may atrophy: holding competing hypotheses in mind simultaneously, following a citation thread for three hours on a hunch.
 Not quickly, and not uniformly, but the direction is clear.
 The delegation creates dependency.
 The dependency justifies further delegation.
 At some point, the ability to evaluate the agent’s output requires exactly the kind of deep knowledge that the agent was supposed to make unnecessary.

 The cognitive divergence loop